himanshubarsinge/Brexit-Poll-Analysis/Brexit-Poll-Analysis.md

 and others interpreted poll results as forecasting “Remain” ( 𝑝&gt;0.5) , the actual proportion that voted “Remain” was only 48.1% (𝑝=0.481) and the UK thus voted to leave the EU.
 Pollsters in the UK were criticized for overestimating support for “Remain”.
-In this project, you will analyze real Brexit polling data to develop polling models to forecast Brexit results.
+In this project, we will analyze real Brexit polling data to develop polling models to forecast Brexit results.